ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

     This alternative requires a few more steps than the containerized one, but it gives the deployer more control over the tools.
 Only recommended for **advanced** users.

 See instructions [here](https://github.com/mrueda/beacon2-ri-tools/blob/main/non-containerized/README.md).

-!!!
-Danger "External Tools Architecture Alert"
-    Please note that the external tools are compiled specifically for `x86-64` architecture.
-Consequently, they are not compatible with newer ARM-based Macs.